The Design Problem ¶

 Potential Problems with Age Indicator ¶

-- Content vs. Location.
-When there are multiple dimensions of aging, it can be difficult to know what is being displayed.
+- Dimensions.
+When there are multiple dimensions of ways information could age, it can be difficult to know what is being displayed.
 Is it when a peer was last seen?
 The last time this file was updated?
-Use age indicator coupled with clear visual cues about what has aged.
+Use age indicator coupled with clear visual cues about what about that information has aged.

 - Contrast.
 Ensure you pick a color contrast that allows for fading.